dangerousbeans/espresso/docs/Intro.md

 The cornerstone of any Espresso app.

-Namely, actions are the workhorses that creates the routes to be served by app, as well as running our code.
+Namely, actions are the workhorses that create the routes to be served by the app, as well as running our code.

-If we need user to see "Hello World!" when he visits "/hello" address in the browser, we simply do like this:
+If we need the user to see "Hello World!" when they visit "/hello" address in the browser, we simply do this:

 ```ruby
 def hello